What is Hooke’s Law?

 The figure below shows the stress-strain curve for mild steel.

 From the emergence to the proportional limit nearing yield strength, the straight line suggests that the material follows Hooke’s law.
-Beyond the elastic limit between proportional limit and yield strength, the material no longer has its elasticity and shows plasticity.
-The area under the curve from emergence to the proportional limit falls under the elastic span.
+Beyond the elastic limit between the proportional limit and yield strength, the material no longer has its elasticity and shows plasticity.
+Candidates can expect 1-2 questions based on this in the GATE question paper.
+The area from emergence to the proportional limit under the curve falls under the elastic span.
 The area under the curve from a proportional limit to the fracture point/rupture falls under the plastic span.

-The material’s ultimate strength is described based on the maximum ordinate value given by the stress-strain curve (from emergence to rupture).
+The material’s ultimate strength is based on the stress-strain curve’s maximum ordinate value (from emergence to rupture).
 The value gives the rupture strength at a point of rupture.

 Hooke’s Law Applications

-Hooke’s Law is used in all branches of science and engineering; For understanding the behaviour of elastic materials there is no replacement for Hooke's law.
+Hooke’s Law is used in all branches of science and engineering to understand elastic materials’ behavior as per the GATE syllabus; there is no replacement for Hooke’s law.
 Following are some of the applications of Hooke’s Law:

 Hooke’s Law Disadvantages